mgcth/DataStructuresAlgorithms.jl/README.md

-# DAT038
+# Data structures and algorithms - DAT038

-Implemented some data structures and algorithms from this course in Julia as en exercise and for fun.
-Performance is probably poor for many of the algorithms.
+Implemented some data structures and algorithms from Chalmers course DAT038 in Julia as en exercise and for fun.
+Performance is secondary.